Kidnapping and murder of Ihab el-Sherif

-Ihab el-Sherif (January 1954 – July 2005) served as Egypt's ambassador to Iraq until Iraqi kidnappers murdered him in July 2005.
-He previously served as Egypt's chargé d'affaires to Israel.
+Ihab el-Sherif (January 1954 – July 2005) was an Egyptian diplomat who served as Egypt's ambassador to Iraq until Iraqi kidnappers murdered him in July 2005.
+He had previously served as Egypt's chargé d'affaires to Israel.

 Kidnapping and death

-El-Sherif was abducted on July 3, 2005, when he stepped out of his car in Baghdad to buy a newspaper.
+He was kidnapped on July 3, 2005, when he stepped out of his car in Baghdad to buy a newspaper.

 The al-Qaeda in Iraq organization, run by Abu Musab al-Zarqawi, once Iraq's most wanted militant, posted a message on the internet on July 6, 2005, which stated: "The Islamic court of the al-Qaeda Organization in the Land of Two Rivers has decided to refer the ambassador of the state of Egypt, an ally of the Jews and the Christians, to the mujahideen so that they can execute him."
 Earlier that day, the group had posted photos of Sherif's identification cards.

 On July 7, 2005, al-Qaeda in Iraq uploaded to the internet a video of Sherif blindfolded, giving his name and address and acknowledging that he once worked as a diplomat in Israel.
 The video was accompanied by an announcement that el-Sherif had been killed, claiming that "the verdict of God against the ambassador of the infidels, the ambassador of Egypt, has been carried out".
 His death was subsequently confirmed by the Egyptian government.

-El-Sherif was the highest-level hostage executed since Coalition-led forces ousted Iraqi President Saddam Hussein in 2003.
-The slaying was part of a campaign to deter other nations from expanding diplomatic ties with Iraq's new government.
-Egyptian President Hosni Mubarak stated that the murder would not deter Egypt from supporting Iraq.